Huong Keenleyside

-Huong Keenleyside (born 1971) is a Vietnamese-born British novelist.
+Huong Keenleyside (born Nguyễn Thị Hương) is a Vietnamese-born British novelist.

 She was born in Hanoi to Vietnamese parents.
 Hương originally followed in her father's path to open a tailor shop at the age of 17.
 She moved to the United Kingdom in 1998, to her husband's home county of Yorkshire, and established a new fashion business.